netsec/phoenix/README.md

 ![Setup_MISP5](./install/screencaps/misp5.png)

 ##### Click on `Administration` -> `Server Settings & Maintenance`, then click on `MISP Settings`.
-The only actual option that needs to be change is `live`, but we recommend going through all of the red and yellow MISP values and setting them appropriately.
+The only actual options that need to be changed are `live` and `MISP.baseurl`, but we recommend going through all of the red and yellow MISP values and setting them appropriately.

 ![Setup_MISP6](./install/screencaps/misp6.png)